 - You have a message on the answering machine (LED lights up).

-- You have a new message on the answering machine, a missed call, or a new fax (LED flashes).
+- You have a new answering machine message or a new fax (LED flashes).

 - Do Not Disturb is enabled (LED lights up).